encodingx/binary/README.md

 * [How to pack the C bit field struct via encoding package in GO?](https://stackoverflow.com/questions/60180827/how-to-pack-the-c-bit-field-struct-via-encoding-package-in-go)

 ## Behaviour-Driven Specifications
-The following are excerpts from the [specifications](docs/binary.feature) of this module.

 ```gherkin
 Feature: Marshal and Unmarshal